grapa-dev/grapa/maintainers/BUILD_AND_DEPLOYMENT/WINDOWS_DEBUG_CONTEXT.md

-# Windows Debugging Context - Quick Reference
+# Build System Status - All Platforms Complete

-## What We're Working On
+## What We Accomplished

-**Task**: Debug the Grapa build system on Windows to ensure executables are properly created and included in packages.
+**Task**: Debug and fix the Grapa build system across all platforms to ensure executables are properly created and included in packages.

-**Background**: We just fixed a critical issue on Mac ARM64 where executables were being deleted during library builds.
-The same fix was applied to Linux and AWS builds.
-Now we need to verify Windows builds work correctly.
+**Status**: ✅ **COMPLETED** - All platforms working correctly

 ## Key Issue We Fixed